U.S. publishing boss Adrienne Vaughan killed in "terrible" speedboat crash in Italy

 Vaughan, 45, was president of Bloomsbury Publishing Inc., publisher of the Harry Potter series.

-A video of the incident published by the New York Post showed guests on the sailboat partying at the moment the speedboat hit, with one woman asking, "What happened?"
+A video published by the New York Post showed guests on the sailboat during the collision, with one woman asking, "What happened?"

 "This boat, it collided with us," a man responds frantically, before running across the deck.